fandianpf/fandianpf.github.io/antlr/antlr4-regressionTestRig.md

 - title: 0.3
   url: /ivyRepo/org.fandianpf/antlr4-regressionTestRig/0.3
   caption: |
-    This version collects improves the parse tree output.
+    This version improves the parse tree output.
 It also provides a fully functional trace which is now captured into the result files.
 ---